Shi Hongjun

-Shi Hongjun (石鸿俊 (石鴻俊, Shí Hóngjùn); born 4 October 1991) is a Chinese footballer who currently plays as a midfielder for Meizhou Kejia.
+Shi Hongjun (石鸿俊 (石鴻俊, Shí Hóngjùn); born 4 October 1991) is a Chinese former footballer who played as a midfielder.

 Club career

 Shi Hongjun was summoned to Guangzhou Evergrande's first team in December 2009.
 On 3 April 2010, he made his senior debut in the first round of 2010 season which Guangzhou Evergrande beat Beijing BIT 3–1, coming on as a substitute for Gabriel Melkam in the 68th minute.
 His first goal came in his second appearance on 21 July 2010 in a 10–0 home victory against Nanjing Yoyo.
 He was assisted by Sun Xiang who crossed the ball from the left wing and Shi scored the club's eighth goal of the match.
 He failed to establish himself within the first team after Guangzhou promoted to the Chinese Super League and was released at the end of 2013 season.

-In February 2014，Shi moved to China League Two side Meizhou Kejia.
+In February 2014，Shi moved to China League Two side Meizhou Hakka.
 He went on to win the 2015 China League Two division and promotion into the second tier.
 He would then go on to be a vital member of the team for several seasons, however was dropped to the reserves as the club gained promotion to the top tier after coming second within the division at the end of the 2021 China League One campaign.